Metro-Engine/Metro-Engine.github.io/_posts/2021-05-13-Metro_Engine_Structure.md

 ## DisplayList

  In our engine the intermediate **buffer** in this case is what we call a "DisplayList" it is a **list** alongside an atomic for multithreaded access, as previously explained, many people will be accessing the table in the restaurant, so having an atomic in this case would prevent race conditions or collisions between threads, it is an **extra** safe measurement that needs to be taken at the expense of slowing down the speed.

+  In our engine the item that is going to be put in the _intermediate_ **buffer** is what we call the "DisplayList" it is a **list** alongside an atomic for multithreaded access, we expect many consumers to access this item to either look or process it thoroughly so an atomic is just a preventive measure in case we have race conditions or thread collisions that we obviously want to avoid, it is just an **extra safety** measurement that needs to be taken at the expense of slowing down the whole process of item consumption by the consumers. (_If this was the restaurant scenario you would not want to eat too fast or eat without looking you might get a stomach ache or food posoning! _)

  ```cpp